sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     However, it will generally involve destruction and redeployment of infrastructure.
 * - 2.4.6.
   - 1
-  - Many cloud services, for example virtual networks, are kept up to date by the cloud provider.
+  - - Many cloud services, for example virtual networks, are kept up to date by the cloud provider.
-    All Windows and Ubuntu virtual machines have system package updates automatically applied on a weekly schedule.
+    - All Windows and Ubuntu virtual machines have system package updates automatically applied on a weekly schedule.
-    Other parts of the TRE infrastrcture, for example Docker images used by the remote desktop and package proxy servers, are not automatically updated.
+    - Other parts of the TRE infrastrcture, for example Docker images used by the remote desktop and package proxy servers, are not automatically updated.
-    Infrastructure changes may be made from an adminstrator's personal machine.
     ##### Potential Improvements
     - We should add a process for recognising when container images are out of date and for updating them.
 * - 2.4.7.
   - 1
   - Daily anti-virus definition updates and scans are carried out by ClamAV on all Linux VMs.
     ##### Potential Improvements
     - Extend anti-virus coverage to user-inacessible Windows machines, and also scan data (block and object storage) if possible.
 * - **Capability met?**
   - **YES**
   -